 What does it feel like to have a stroke?
-We’ve all seen TV re-enactments of stroke, usually in older folks, and some of us have had the unfortunate opportunity to witness a stroke first hand, also typically in an older person, but few of us have any real sense of what a stroke feels like in the moments before it happens.
+We have all seen TV re-enactments of stroke and some of us have had the unfortunate opportunity to witness a stroke first hand, but few of us have any real sense of what a stroke feels like in the moments before it happens.
 Over the last several months, we have been investigating the early warning signs of birth control induced blood clots.
 Stroke survivors represent the largest group within our study so far.
 Their stories tell us a lot about the early warning signs of birth control induced strokes.
 Full stories can be read here, but since few have had any experience with stroke, especially birth control induced strokes, we thought it was important to highlight the key patterns.

 One of the more interesting questions, is there pain associated with a stroke?
 In some cases no, the stroke appears to come out of nowhere.
 In other cases, there is a clear progression of head pain in the weeks, days, and hours leading up to the event.